Amalie Iuel: Biography

 Amalie Iuel was born in Denmark to a Danish mother and a Danish-Norwegian father; the family moved to Norway when she was two years old, and she spent most of her childhood there.
 The Iuels left Norway when Amalie was twelve due to the demands of her father's job with Telenor; they first moved to Namibia, and later Pakistan, the United Arab Emirates and Thailand.
 Iuel took up track and field as a young girl in Norway, but did not pursue it seriously before her time in Thailand at the International School Bangkok (ISB); her coach there, Ugo Costessi, introduced her to the 400 metres hurdles.
 After high school, she moved to the United States and became a student athlete at the University of Southern California (USC).

 Personal life

-Iuel has been in a relationship with former alpine skier Aksel Lund Svindal since 2020.
+Amalie Iuel, who belongs to the Danish nobility, has been in a relationship with former alpine skier Aksel Lund Svindal since 2020.
 The couple had a son, in September 2023.
 A month later, they announced their engagement.